 Completion of the fundamentals of the Spanish language with emphasis upon correct pronunciation and mastery of a practical vocabulary.
 Practice on oral and written expression through a variety of activities, both in and out of the classroom, homework assignments, and language lab participation.
 Simple study of Hispanic civilization.
-Pre-requisite: SPA 115 with C- or better or equivalent.
+Pre-requisite: SPA 115.
 Must pass with a C- or better to continue in SPA 213.